 - 12.5 A review was undertaken of the average number of windfall sites completed since the start of the adopted Local Plan 2019.
 Historic windfall delivery rates during 01 April 2019 31 March 2024 show the Council has delivered 631 dwellings on windfall sites.
-This is significantly higher than the adopted Local Plan 2019 allowance of 20 units per annum. - 12.6 As set out ealier, the Stevenage Local Plan is now over 5 years old.
-The Local Plan Partial Review and Update will be assessed against a new target of 3,290 homes up to the end of the Local Plan period 2031.
+This is significantly higher than the adopted Local Plan 2019 allowance of 20 units per annum. - 12.6 As set out earlier, the Stevenage Local Plan is now over 5 years old.
+The Local Plan Review and Partial Update will be assessed against the residual target of 4,956 homes.
+This is more than the National Planning Policy Framework standard method for calculating housing need as set out in table 1 and 2 below and, in consquence, is consistent with the Government's objective of significanntly boosting housing land supply and does not require updating:

-Annualised requirement - 3,290 target includes
+Standard Method Annualised Requirement 2023 - 3,290 target includes

-7 years x 470 = 3,948 + (20%) buffer over the remaining 7 years plan period 2024 - 2031)
+7 years x 470 = 3,948 (inc 20% buffer over the remaining 7 years plan period 2024 - 2031)